 However, as Arrived Homes grows in popularity, it will need to expand its available inventory to meet investor demand.
 Frazier is aware of this saying, that he estimates Arrived Homes will have properties in 40 cities by the end of 2022.

-In addition to growing their locations, Arrived Homes is also adding short-term rentals, like vacation properties, in the near future.
+In addition to growing their locations, Arrived Homes has also added short-term rentals, like vacation properties.